DeGrom’s shutout streak ends at 31 innings, Mets top Phils

 DeGrom allowed three hits in six innings, striking out five and walking one while throwing 88 pitches, his most since tossing 93 against Boston on April 28 in a 1-0 loss.

+“I got really rotational probably from the fourth on,” deGrom said.
+“That front side was flying open, kind of lost the feel for the fastball and the slider, but the changeup wasn’t really there all day.
+So I had to try and battle and find a way to throw it.

+“I was trying to fix it in the game, but I think me trying to fix it almost made it worse.
+I was fortunate enough to get out of there with only giving up two runs,” he said.

-The two-time NL Cy Young Award winner saw his ERA rise from 0.50 to 0.69.
-It is the lowest by any pitcher through 13 starts since earned runs became a statistic in 1913.
+The two-time NL Cy Young Award winner saw his ERA rise from 0.50 to 0.69, still the lowest by any pitcher through 13 starts since earned runs became a statistic in 1913.

+DeGrom pitched with men on base in three of his six innings but was able to limit the damage.
+After allowing his first run, deGrom got a groundout from Ronald Torreyes and following his second run, he snagged Luke Williams’ comebacker.

+Even with the mechanics limiting him to sliders and fastballs, deGrom threw 18 pitches over 100 mph.

 DeGrom also got another hit.
 His single in the fifth was his 12th this year and raised his average to .414.